Solo travelers in Bologna: a complete guide

 I'm a solo traveler sometimes and I enjoy my total freedom in making plans and turning them upside down.

-It's fun to think about your own city as a solo traveler.
+It's fun to think about your city as a solo traveler.
 But I figured out that Bologna can be one of the best cities in the world if you want to spend some quality time with yourself.

 Solo travel bologna san luca portico